Luz no Meu Caminho

-Luz no Meu Caminho (Light On My Way) is the sixteenth studio album and the eleventh in Portuguese by Brazilian pop singer Xuxa Meneghel.
-Was released in October 1995 by the record company Som Livre.
+Luz no Meu Caminho (Light On My Way) is the sixteenth studio album by Brazilian recording artist Xuxa Meneghel.
+Its released in October 1995, by Som Livre.

 Like the previous release, Sexto Sentido (1994), Luz no Meu Caminho bets on the children's audience, with more mature songs and references of melodic funk and dance-pop.
-It received diamond certification by the Associação Brasileira de Produtores de Discos (ABPD).
+It has sold over 800,000 copies.

 Production and songs

 After the success of the studio album Sexto Sentido, the audience that grew up with Xuxa wanted to see more and more songs aimed at teenagers, but the blonde still had the desire to make children's albums.
 The blonde even tried to get Paquitas to represent it with songs in this style, but the public's desire was stronger.

 One of the first recorded songs for the album was Saturday, composed as the theme of the Xuxa Park program.
 Soon after came Xuxa Hits, composed based on the eponymous picture that had been gaining more and more notoriety, gaining its own scenery and an "independent" schedule of the Park.

 The album approaches a more mature language bringing themes like ballad, religion, love and patriotism.
 One of the bands that stands out most is "Brasileira".
 The song portrays Xuxa's love for Brazil, extolling its people and culture.
 During the recording of the song, the presenter asked to include an excerpt from the 1994 World Cup narrative, when Brazil became four times champion, besides the story of Galvão Bueno in one of the victories of Ayrton Senna.
 The blonde also shows the love for her land in another track, but this time, talking about her hometown, Santa Rosa, Rio Grande do Sul, which gives title to the song.

 "Príncipe Encantado" was written based on the time when Xuxa lived at the time.
 The blonde felt very alone and dreamed of finding a boy who could make her happy.
 The music features elements of melodic funk, rhythm that dominated the radios in that period.
 Still in funk from Rio, the album brought the track "Funkeiro" that initially would be interpreted by a boy who would live the history of the music.
 But, Xuxa and her team could not find anyone to match, the lyrics underwent some changes for the blonde herself to play.
 Lincoln Olivetti came up with a totally different arrangement for the song, but Marlene Mattos preferred the version of the demo tape sent by the composer.